Wait or buy now? A legal perspective on timing the market

 • Savings set aside for closing costs and unexpected expenses

-Buying because the market feels like an opportunity can lead to rushed decisions.
-Buying when you are ready allows you to move with clarity and confidence.
-Because the reality is simple: the best time to buy is not necessarily about the state of the market.
-It’s when you’re financially prepared to handle the responsibility of owning a home.
+It also means being comfortable with the ongoing costs that come after closing, including mortgage payments, property taxes, insurance, and maintenance and repairs.
+Our guide to the costs involved in a real estate transaction breaks these down.
+Buying because the market feels like an opportunity can lead to rushed decisions; buying when you are ready lets you move with clarity.
+The best time to buy is less about the state of the market and more about whether you are prepared to handle the responsibility of owning a home.

-Whether the market is rising, falling, or uncertain, the legal process of buying a home stays the same.
-You are still entering into a binding agreement with clear obligations and strict timelines.
+No. Whether the market is rising, falling, or uncertain, the legal process stays the same.
+You are still entering a binding agreement with clear obligations and strict timelines, which means you need to:

 • Carefully review the Agreement of Purchase and Sale